 All in all, it was a wonderful weekend.
 Many thanks to the hard work of Kristi and her team of organizers, Donna, Ed, Mike, Dave and Joan.

 Partners and three grantee representatives who attended the annual meeting

 P.S.
 Many PRW members remained in San Francisco and attended an Africa Forum co-sponsored by PRW and Tides on Monday, October 30th.
-That recap will be posted shortly.
+That recap is here.